What to Expect from a Federal Contractor Compliance Audit

-The Office of Federal Contract Compliance Programs will sometimes conduct audits to ensure equal opportunity in the workplace.
+The Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) will sometimes conduct audits to ensure equal opportunity in the workplace.
 The audit process is thorough and ranges from paperwork reviews to an on-site audit that ensures compliance with postings of current EEO notices.
 An audit does not necessarily mean that there is anything wrong; it is just a best practice to help agencies and contractors stay above board.
 Knowing what you can expect from a federal contractor compliance audit can make the process go much smoother.

 Preparation Process